marciprescott/jsproject/README.md

 # jsproject
-A repo for a little practice form website
+A repo for a little practice form websites to ensure that I am good at:
+✅ Working with the DOM

+✅ Handling state

+✅ Dealing with async requests

+✅ Conditional rendering (yes, even in vanilla JS)